Chiefs banked on rookie returns to reach Super Bowl - NewsBreak

 The returns on the Chiefs’ rookie investments are even more impressive given the fact that Kansas City, like other teams that make deep playoff runs each year, are usually picking after just about everyone else.

-“I don’t know if you’ve ever heard of a guy named Brett Veach,” Chiefs tight end Travis Kelce said, “but he has brought in some amazing talent when he put this team together.
-We’re the best team in the AFC because of what he’s been able to do, on top of what these coaches have been able to do in terms of teaching these guys how to make plays.”
+“I don’t know if you’ve ever heard of a guy named Brett Veach.
+But he has brought in some amazing talent when he put this team together.
+We’re the best team in the AFC because of what he’s been able to do, on top of what these coaches have been able to do in terms of teaching these guys how to make plays,” said Chiefs tight end Travis Kelce.

 It’s been a long time since Reid was teaching them a little bit of history, too.
 But the parallels between that bunch of 49ers in the early 1980s and this group of Chiefs in the early 2020s just might go all the way to a Super Bowl title.